Chinese Red Army: Early success (early 1930s)

 In early 1930, more red armies were created and the number of red soldiers grew rapidly.
-By the summer of 1930, the Chinese Red Army had grown to more than 100,000 soldiers and had several base areas, such as in southern and northern Jiangxi Province, western Hubei Province, and eastern Hunan Province, among others.
-Peng Dehuai's Fifth Army attacked and occupied Changsha, the capital of Hunan Province.
-After the attack, Jiangxi Province became the largest base area of the Chinese Red Army.
-In the autumn of 1930, Deng Xiaoping's Seventh Army left its base area in Guangxi Province.
+By the summer of 1930, the Chinese Red Army had grown to more than 100,000 soldiers and had several base areas, such as in southern and northern Jiangxi, western Hubei, and eastern Hunan, among others.
+Peng Dehuai's Fifth Army and Yang Youlin's 16th Red Army attacked and occupied Changsha, the capital of Hunan.
+After the attack, Jiangxi became the largest base area of the Chinese Red Army.
+In the autumn of 1930, Deng Xiaoping's Seventh Army left its base area in Guangxi.

 In 1931, the Chinese Red Army defeated the Nationalist forces three times with a large-scale attack, causing the Nationalist forces to lose nearly 100,000 soldiers.
 Several smaller red armies came together and formed a group army.
 In the summer of 1931, General Zhang Guotao arrived at the Fourth Red Army's base area and took over the army.
 Most of the Fourth Red Army's senior officers were killed by him, including Xu Jishen, Zhou Weijiong, and Xiaofang.
-Similar movements also occurred in western Hubei Province; in the spring of 1931, Xia Xi took over He Long's army and killed most of his senior officers including Duan Dechang.
+Similar movements also occurred in western Hubei; in the spring of 1931, Xia Xi took over He Long's army and killed most of his senior officers including Duan Dechang.

 In the fall of 1932, the Nationalist forces gathered 300,000 soldiers to attack the Fourth Red Army.
 Most of the Nationalist forces' future generals participated in this battle such as Huang Wei, Du Yuming, Sun Li-jen, and others.
 Having lost more than half of its soldiers, the Fourth Red Army was defeated and had to retreat from its base area.
-He Long's Third Army also sustained significant loses, with more than 10,000 soldiers losing their lives after leaving western Hubei Province.
-During this time, there were also several battles between the Nationalist forces and Jiangxi Province's First Red Army.
+He Long's Third Army also sustained significant loses, with more than 10,000 soldiers losing their lives after leaving western Hubei.
+During this time, there were also several battles between the Nationalist forces and Jiangxi's First Red Army.

 In the spring of 1933, the First Red Army defeated the Nationalist forces' fourth large-scale attack and eliminated two and a half of its elite divisions.
 Several of the Nationalist forces' generals were also captured.
-In 1933, the Fourth Red Army arrived at Sichuan Province and recruited more than 80,000 soldiers.
-This caused Sichuan Province's warlord Liu Xiang to gather 200,000 troops to attack the Fourth Red Army in autumn.
+In 1933, the Fourth Red Army arrived at Sichuan and recruited more than 80,000 soldiers.
+This caused Sichuan's warlord Liu Xiang to gather 200,000 troops to attack the Fourth Red Army in autumn.